kyma-incubator/compass/chart/compass/README.md

   maxReplicas: 1
 ```

-Those values can be overridden with the following ConfigMap:
+These values can be overridden with the following `ConfigMap`:
 ```yaml
 apiVersion: v1
 kind: ConfigMap